-33261 Critical Issues for Congregational & Personal Renewal 4 hrs a process that promotes personal spiritual health and revitalization.
+33261 Critical Issues for Congregational & Personal Renewal 4 hrs

 This seminar focuses on issues related to five areas of Church Revitalization: Revitalization, Refocusing, Renewing, Restoring, and Restarting.
 The student focuses on developing a contextual model to use with church revitalization as well as the developmental phases of growing a healthy growing work.